Epidemiology Study of Malaria Transmission Intensity in Sub-Saharan Africa

 Detailed Description

-This study will involve up to 10 annual cross sectional surveys during malaria peak transmission with possible further extension, dependent on the duration of the EPI-MAL-002 and EPI-MAL-003 studies.
-Surveys will provide point estimates of parasite prevalence and subsequently a longitudinal assessment of the level of endemicity in each area covered by EPI-MAL-002 and EPI-MAL-003.
-This study will be conducted in parallel to EPI-MAL-002 and EPI-MAL-003 in order to assess parasite prevalence and malaria control measures before (EPI-MAL-002) and after (EPI-MAL-003) vaccine introduction.
+This study involved 10 annual cross-sectional surveys conducted during malaria peak transmission seasons.
+The surveys provided point estimates of parasite prevalence and subsequently enabled a longitudinal assessment of the level of endemicity in each area covered by EPI-MAL-002 and EPI-MAL-003.
+The study was conducted in parallel with EPI-MAL-002 and EPI-MAL-003 to assess parasite prevalence and malaria control measures before (EPI-MAL-002) and after (EPI-MAL-003) vaccine introduction.

-By taking into account variations in malaria transmission intensity (MTI) and malaria control intervention coverage, it will enable a more complete assessment of the benefits and risks of the vaccine introduction, and thereby more insight into the potential vaccine impact in EPI-MAL-002/-003, by adjusting incidence data for overall changes in transmission and other malaria control intervention coverage, and assist generalisation of results to other populations.
+By taking into account variations in malaria transmission intensity (MTI) and malaria control intervention coverage, it enabled a more complete assessment of the benefits and risks of the vaccine introduction, and thereby provided greater insight into the potential vaccine impact in EPI-MAL-002/-003 by adjusting incidence data for overall changes in transmission and other malaria control intervention coverage, and assisted in the generalisation of results to other populations.

 Study Type